 Building operational infrastructure that scales.
-Supporting federal programs, private-sector growth, and everything in between — with process discipline, executive-level clarity, and a relentless work ethic forged over a decade across ten industries.
+Supporting federal programs, private-sector growth, and everything in between โ with process discipline, executive-level clarity, and a relentless work ethic forged over a decade across ten industries.

-I'm at my best as a trusted operational partner to leadership: zooming out to see the system, zooming in to fix what's slowing it down, and building processes that outlast any individual contributor.
+I've always considered myself a trusted operational partner to leadership: zooming out to see the system, zooming in to fix what's slowing it down, and building processes that outlast any individual contributor.

-Before my first professional role in 2016, I had already worked across a range of industries — each one sharpening a different skill: customer service, operations, vendor management, logistics, technology.
+Before my first professional role in 2016, I had already worked across a range of industries โ each one sharpening a different skill: customer service, operations, vendor management, logistics, technology.
 The professional record came later.
 The foundation was built much earlier.

 Every industry added a layer.
 None of it was wasted.